AlecApp/SREHomework/README.md

 * Added DB module to code.
 Had trouble configuring it for postgres (the default example was mysql).
 Succeeded after some Googling + trial and error.
 * Noticed security groups were missing egress rules.
 Fixed that.
 * Ran **`terraform plan/apply`** again.
 No further issues.
-* #### **THE CODE IS STILL NOT FINISHED**.
+#### **THE TERRAFORM CODE IS STILL NOT FINISHED**.
 It lacks the CloudWatch/SNS chain to notify admins of ELB health alerts.
 Planning to implement that as raw Terraform code instead of a module, because the module syntax looked more obtuse than I wanted to deal with.
-Also, the security groups have no port restrictions (except for the ELB).
+It also lacks variable abstraction (except for my AWS account keys, of course).
+Finally, the security groups have no port restrictions (except for the ELB).
 They **are** configured to block traffic that isn't from the correct source, however (as requested in the readme).
 I just don't know which ports to close.

 #### **Futher Considerations**
-I'm wondering if it might be better to create IAM roles and assign them to the instances instead of creating security groups to filter traffic.
+I'm wondering if it might be better to create IAM roles instead of creating security groups to filter traffic.
 If I use IAM roles, I could still access the instances myself if needed while also restricting traffic to the required sources.
 Something to consider?

+## Current State of Project
+The Dockerfile seems to be ready.
+The docker-compose.yml is returning errors that may or may not be related to it.
+The Terraform config is 90% done.
+It lacks polishing and the CloudWatch/SNS hooks.